LLNL/axom/src/axom/slic/docs/sphinx/sections/architecture.rst

 Register the new class with Slic
 """"""""""""""""""""""""""""""""

-The new :ref:`logStream` class may be used with Slic in a similar manner to any of the :ref:`BuiltInLogStreams`, as demonstrated in the code snippet below:
+The new :ref:`LogStream` class may be used with Slic in a similar manner to any of the :ref:`BuiltInLogStreams`, as demonstrated in the code snippet below:

 .. code-block:: c++